Guide to the Charles Wilkes Papers, 1816-1876

 Please contact Research Services staff before visiting the David M. Rubenstein Rare Book & Manuscript Library to use this collection.

-The copyright interests in the Wilkes Family Papers are unknown.
+The copyright interests in the Charles Wilkes Papers are unknown.
 For more information, consult the section on copyright in the Regulations and Procedures of the David M. Rubenstein Rare Book & Manuscript Library.

 The primary correspondent in this collection is Charles Wilkes (1798-1877), naval officer and explorer, who was a collateral descendant of John Wilkes (1727-1797), the noted English politician.
 Charles Wilkes was born in New York City, the son of John De Ponthieu and Mary (Seton) Wilkes.
 From 1815 through 1817 Wilkes was in the merchant service on board several ships until he was appointed midshipman in the U. S. Navy on Jan.
 1, 1818.
 His naval career was destined to be a rather distinguished, yet controversial one.
 During the next fifteen years he served on board several ships including the Franklin and the Waterwitch, was promoted to lieutenant in 1826, and surveyed the Narragansett Bay in 1832-1833.
 Wilkes's scientific achievements were rewarded by his appointment to take charge of the Depot of Charts and Instruments in Washington, D. C. in 1833.
 In 1837 and 1838 he was involved in further surveying work at the shoals of Georges Bank and the Savannah River.